 HPOT 508.
-Occupational Therapy Process I: Psychosocial Function
+Occupational Therapy Process I: Psychosocial Intervention 4 hrs.; 4cr.

-4 hrs.; 4cr.
-Prereq: HPOT 423, Permission of Occupational Therapy Faculty.

 This course will investigate the major psychiatric disorders and challenge students to explore the effect of these disorders on function.
 Student will learn clinical terminology, generic assessment tools and beginning skills in documentation, initial reports, goals and objectives.
 Students will also gain a foundation in the Occupational Therapy treatment process.
 Teaching strategies will include literature review and case based learning.
 The course will be integrated into Stage 3 of the Fieldwork 1 experience through seminar, structured assign and case studies.